-Before I go into the nutrient-differences, I want to note that Milk Dust is specifically formulated to help with sugar cravings.
-This includes a complete blood sugar blend of Chromium, Magnesium, Cinnamon Bark and Turmeric.
+Before I go into the nutrient differences, I want to note that Milk Dust is specifically formulated to help with sugar cravings.
+This includes a complete blood sugar blend of Chromium, Magnesium, Cinnamon Bark, and Turmeric.
 These have all been used to help with blood sugar control in Diabetes, and are really important to the formulation of Milk Dust.
-One of the road blocks for weight loss while breastfeeding is sugar cravings.
-By offering a sweet taset, and a unique blend of ingredients, Milk Dust assists new mommies with sugar cravings, making it easier to stick to a healthy diet.
+One of the roadblocks for weight loss while breastfeeding is sugar cravings.
+By offering a sweet taste, and a unique blend of ingredients, Milk Dust assists new mommies with sugar cravings, making it easier to stick to a healthy diet.
 Milk Dust also provides energy with vitamin B12 and folate, as well as satiety with protein.
 So you feel full and don’t want to eat all the sugar!

 The Nutrient Difference:

-Both Boobie Body and Milk Dust offer a similar plant-based protein blend of seeds, brown rice protein and pea protein.
-Milk Dust offers additional fruits and veggies like spinach, blueberries and raspberries to increase antixodants.
+Both Boobie Body and Milk Dust offer a similar plant-based protein blend of seeds, brown rice protein, and pea protein.
+Milk Dust offers additional fruits and veggies like spinach, blueberries, and raspberries to increase antioxidants.

 Boobie Body offers a probiotic blend:

-Boobie Body does offer probiotics, which can be helfpul if you’ve experienced some gut issues, but I would recommend not taking the Boobie Body daily because prolonged use of probioitics daily for a year or more can put a lot of bacteria in your system and even cause more bloating and gas than before.
-Different people have different chemical environments in their gut.
+Boobie Body does offer probiotics, which can be helpful if you’ve experienced some gut issues, but I would recommend not taking the Boobie Body daily because prolonged use of probiotics daily for a year or more can put a lot of bacteria in your system and even cause more bloating and gas than before.
+Different people have different chemical environments in their guts.
 Some may do well with more bacteria, while others may not.
 Bacteria can evolve in the gut and actually cause harm – which is why I opted out of adding it into the Milk Dust formula.